 This was a challenging race, and I'm not going to beat around the bush, this event turned out to be a race, not a “competition event,” as I had earlier described it.
 I doubt anybody on the road could tell, but because all the competitors had problems along the way, nobody had to slow down so they wouldn't get to the checkpoint too early.
 It was solve the problem and hurry to the next checkpoint — or the next problem, whichever came first.
 You'll read all the thrilling details in an early 2009 issue of Mother Earth News.

 I think we've proven the MAX concept with this run.
-Disguising MAX to look like the Prisoner car sure paid off — to anybody who stopped and said, "Oooh, The Prisoner, that was a great show," we'd counter with "Yes it was, but do you have any vegetable oil?"
+Disguising MAX to look like the Prisoner car sure paid off — to anybody who stopped and said, "Oooh,

 The concept of having to scrounge fuel made for an exciting race (I mean competition event, Officer), but it would have been exciting if we'd been allowed to dash into grocery stores and buy it ourselves.

 I have praises to sing, and first on the list is Plant Drive.
 A couple months back, I got a message from the company.
 They had read the MAX article in Mother Earth News and wondered if we'd like to try converting to veggie oil.
 I said I'd think about it.
 Well, I thought about it until the last minute (yes, Dad, I do my best work under pressure), and while Plant Drive doesn't make a conversion kit for a MAX, we exchanged e-mails and figured out what would go in one if they did.
 In Berkeley the day before the race, I primed the lines with canola oil and started MAX.
 Then Sharon flipped the switch on the dash from D (diesel) to SVO (straight vegetable oil), and we stood around until we felt the urge to order French fries.